aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/sidetrack-ferrofluid-display/index.md

 ![](img_2784-2-large.jpeg)

 Washed up, added some alumium profiles and more silicone.
-Now added first vinegar for 48 hours and the saltwater again.
-Has not lekaed for four days, promising.
-Also added some pressure to the center of the glass - the bulging added a need of at least 500 ml.
+Now added first vinegar for 48 hours, washed well with distilled water and added the saltwater again.
+Has not leaked for four days, promising.
+Also added some pressure to the center of the glass - the bulging added at least 500 ml to the volume.

 ![](img_2834-3-large.jpeg)